-Another key elements of the design is the well thought storage.
-All dimensions were carefully measured – and double checked many times through the construction process – to ensure the right fit.
+Another key element of the design is the well-thought storage.
+All dimensions were carefully measured – and double-checked many times through the construction process – to ensure the right fit.
 The house has enough storage space: all available walls are cupboards, but it’s not clear at first, since all are united by the same color.

 The more difficult part to design was the kitchen.
 All the appliances were picked after research to get the right product (size and quality).
 The open kitchen is fully-equipped and designed to look least like a kitchen as possible.
 That is why I’ve used security glass instead of tiles and a minimal tap with flexible hose.
-The kitchen is equipped with a dish washer, washing machine and dryer, fridge and and a simple pull out table (with laminated top).
+The kitchen is equipped with a dishwasher, washing machine and dryer, fridge and a simple pull-out table (with laminated top).

 Athens has a lower percentage of green urban areas per habitat than most European core cities so a private garden in a city drowned in concrete is a big luxury.
 Modern gardens are shadier now than they ever have been and this garden, unfortunately, is no exception (surrounded by tall apartment buildings from one side and an old huge pine from the other, the garden is partially shaded).
 The walls were painted with bright white to increase indirect sunlight and the right plants and herbs were chosen.